 Trucking Company Liability

 Commercial truck accidents can be devastating, due to the size and weight of the truck.
-Most truck accident victims think of the truck driver as a source of compensation.
+Most truck accident victims think of the truck driver as the only source of compensation in a lawsuit arising from their injuries.
 However, the truck driver may have insufficient liability coverage to truly compensate accident victims, particularly if there are multiple victims facing catastrophic injuries as a result of the accident.
-If you were injured in a truck accident, we will also explore the possibility of trucking company liability.
-At DeFrancisco & Falgiatano, our Syracuse truck accident lawyers are dedicated to thoroughly investigating the causes of a collision and pursuing the greatest possible compensation for our injured clients.Trucking Company Liability
+If you were injured in a truck accident, it is important to explore the possibility of trucking company liability.
+At DeFrancisco & Falgiatano, our Syracuse truck accident lawyers are dedicated to thoroughly investigating the causes of the collisions our clients have been injured in, identifying all potential defendants, and pursuing the greatest possible compensation for victims.Trucking Regulations

-Trucking companies may be held liable if a truck needed maintenance or repair.
-There are situations in which a trucking company may skip a required maintenance check in order to preserve profits.
-If someone is injured by an improperly maintained truck, the trucking company may be liable for the injuries.
+Trucking companies may be held directly liable if a truck needed maintenance or repair, and the company’s failure to ensure that this upkeep was completed led to a collision and injuries.
+There are situations in which a trucking company may skip a required maintenance check in order to preserve profits, or due to an oversight.
+If someone is injured in an accident involving an improperly maintained truck, the trucking company may be legally responsible for any resulting harm.

 After an accident, some unscrupulous trucking companies destroy evidence.
 Under FMCSA regulations, they are only required to keep logbooks, for example, for six months after receiving them.
 Maintenance records for trucks in service need to be kept for at least 12 months.
 When a trucking company leases or sells a truck, the records are supposed to be kept for the remaining time left of the 12 months or six months from when the truck leaves the company's control.
 It is important for you to retain an attorney as soon as possible after an accident occurs so that a spoliation of evidence letter can be sent to the company, warning it that litigation is pending and that it should not destroy any relevant evidence.Hire a Skillful Syracuse Attorney for Your Truck Accident Case

 If you have been involved in a truck accident and suspect that there may be trucking company liability for your injuries, our law firm can help you recover damages from all of the parties responsible for the accident, including the trucking company.
-DeFrancisco & Falgiatano represents truck accident victims in Syracuse, Rochester, Binghamton, Auburn, Elmira, Norwich, Cortland, Delhi, Herkimer, Watertown, Lowville, Oneida, Wampsville, Utica, Canandaigua, Oswego, Cooperstown, Ithaca, and Lyons.
+DeFrancisco & Falgiatano represents truck accident victims in Syracuse, Rochester, and throughout Upstate New York, including in areas such as Binghamton, Auburn, Elmira, Norwich, Cortland, Delhi, Herkimer, Watertown, Lowville, Oneida, Wampsville, Utica, Canandaigua, Oswego, Cooperstown, Ithaca, and Lyons.
 Call our attorneys at 315-479-9000 or contact us via our online form.